tomrobak/short-url/README.md

-# Short URL for WordPress
+# 🔗 Short URL for WordPress - Link Magic Made Simple!

-A modern URL shortener with analytics, custom domains, and more for WordPress websites.
-The fastest way to link without sacrificing your brand or analytics!
+Hey there, link shortener enthusiasts!
+Welcome to **Short URL** - the friendliest, most powerful URL shortener for WordPress!
+Turn those long, scary links into adorable short ones while keeping all the analytics goodness you love.
+Your links deserve to be both cute AND smart! 😊

-## Features
+## ✨ Cool Stuff You Can Do

-- 🔗 Create branded short URLs for your WordPress site
+- 🔗 Create beautiful branded short URLs (because your brand deserves better than bit.ly!)
-- 📊 Track clicks and analyze visitor data
+- 📊 Track every click with awesome analytics (we're talking charts and graphs that make data FUN)
-- 📱 Mobile-friendly with responsive design
+- 📱 Works perfectly on all devices (from giant monitors to tiny phones)
-- 🧩 Gutenberg block for easy embedding
+- 🧩 Super-simple Gutenberg block (just drag, drop, and you're done!)
-- 🔒 Password protect links
+- 🔒 Password-protect your links (like a tiny bouncer for your URLs)
-- 📅 Set expiration dates for links
+- 📅 Set expiration dates (like milk, but for links!)
-- 👥 Multiple user support with different permission levels
+- 👥 Share with your team (different permission levels for everyone)
-- 🌐 Custom domain support
+- 🌐 Use your own custom domain (hello, brand.com/awesome)
-- 📂 Organize links into groups
+- 📂 Organize links into tidy groups (because messy links make sad links)
-- 🔄 Import/export functionality
+- 🔄 Import/export with ease (move links around like you're playing Tetris)
-- ⚡ High performance with minimal impact on site speed
+- ⚡ Lightning-fast performance (we're speed demons!)
-- 🧠 Smart redirection with parameter forwarding
+- 🧠 Smart parameter handling (UTMs and other tracking goodies stay intact)
-- 📱 QR code generation
+- 📱 Generate snazzy QR codes (for those offline-to-online moments)
-- 🛡️ GDPR compliant with data anonymization options
+- 🛡️ GDPR friendly options (keeping the privacy folks happy)

 ## Requirements